RoPerrier/CTJ/README.md

 - `sensibility` (*tuple*) – A tuple containing the margin of error, and the probability of making a mistake.
 In the format (*int*, *double*)..
 The default is (0,0).
 - `true_values` (*list of int, optional*) – A list of int containing the true values corresponding to each item in the `items` list.
 The default is None.
 - `assessment_method` (*function, optional*) – The assessment method.
 If None, the assessment is automatically performed using the true value.
 The default is None.
-- `width` (*int*) – The maximum width of images displayed.
-Proportions are preserved.
-The default is 500.
-- `height` (*int*) – The maximum height of images displayed.
-Proportions are preserved.
-The default is 500.

 **Returns:**